Icky17/Icky17/README.md

 * Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: News about new Technology and IT
-* Basketball Practice 🏀 3 days in a week
+* Basketball Practice 🏀 3 times in a week
 * Adapting and Improving the minimalism life style

 <!---